-- 1. Legitimation vs accumulation - 2. necessary autonomy contradicts subordination - 3. forms of organizational rationality contradict intervention requirements - 4. international economy vs national states
+- 1. Legitimation vs accumulation - 2.
+Necessary autonomy contradicts subordination - 3.
+Forms of organizational rationality contradict intervention requirements - 4.
+International economy vs national states

-1. legitimation vs. accumulation = contradictions between state functions
+1. Legitimation vs. accumulation = contradictions between state functions

 Reproducing capitalism requires at least two kinds of state interventions: interventions which legitimate the system to the masses and interventions which establish favorable conditions for accumulation.
-As O'Connor has argued in the fiscal crisis of the state, these two may contradict each other. (eg. social security vs budget deficits).
-In the 1970s we thought that this contradiction was quite explosive: we did not anticipate the effectiveness of the Neoliberal ideological attack on the affirmative state and the important change in the legitimation pressures on the state.
+James O'Connor argued in a very influential book in the early 1970s, The Fiscal Crisis of the State, that these two functions may contradict each other. (eg. social security vs budget deficits).
+The idea was basically this: